melissamonk-NOAA/Vermilion_2021/doc/north.md

 ## Model Specifications

 A decision was made by the STAT after discussions with the Pacific Fishery Management Council’s Groundfish Management Team and Groundfish Advisory Panel to model the areas north and south of Point Conception independently for a number of reasons.
-This included a discussion of the assumed higher densities of sunset rockfish south of Point Conception and the general decline in vermilion rockfish density as latitude increases.
+These included a discussion of the evidence supporting higher densities of sunset rockfish south of Point Conception and the general decline in vermilion rockfish density as latitude increases.
 The preliminary exploration of length data also suggested that the size composition of landed fish north and south of Point Conception differed in a number of fleets.
-The STAT did maintain consistency across the two models when the data supported the decisions, i.e., maintaining the same recreational and commercial fleet structures and sharing biological data from the more data-rich southern assessment.
+The STAT maintained consistency across the two models when the data supported the decisions, i.e., maintaining the same recreational and commercial fleet structures and sharing biological data from the more data-rich southern assessment.

+The structure of the California models north and south of Point Conception are very similar.
+Population dynamics in both regions operate on an annual time step and are initialized from an unfished equilibrium condition in 1875.
+Sex-specific age and length structure is modeled from age 0 (recruitment age) to an accumulator age (plus group) of 70, with 1-cm population length bins ranging from 6-70 cm.
+Length data bins are 2-cm wide, and range from 8-70 cm in the south and 10-70 cm in the north.
+Expected recruitment is assumed to follow a Beverton-Holt function of spawning output, with lognormally-distributed recruitment deviations.
+Growth (male and female) is modeled using the Schute parameterization of von Bertalanffy growth, with two estimated lengths (ages 0 and 30) and a growth rate coefficient (*k*).
+The major differences between the two models are the availability of fishery-independent data sources that are region-specific, and the parameterization of male growth and mortality parameters (details below).

+The models in both regions are conditioned on catches from the commercial and recreational sectors.
+The commercial sector is divided into three fleets (hook-and-line, trawl, and net gears).
+Landings from minor commercial gears were a negligible component of the total harvest and were combined with the hook-and-line fleet.
+The recreational sector was divided into four fleets according to boat mode (party/charter or private/rental) and catch type (retained or discarded).
+This follows the same practice as a number of other recent rockfish stock assessments, where the ability to accurately estimate a retention curve is complicated by depth-dependent discard mortality rates.

-The commercial fleet catches includes dead discards, which were a small percent of the overall landings in both areas (averaging 7.4 mt coastwide since 2015, although increasing since 2017).
-In addition, there were very little data available from WCGOP.
-There are four recreational fleets representing retained and assumed-dead discard catches for the PC and PR fleets.
-This follows the same practice as a number of other recent rockfish stock assessments in recent years, where the ability to accurately estimate a retention curve is masked by depth-dependent mortality rates.
-Vermilion rockfish is a desirable species in the recreational fleet and the majority of available lengths from discarded fish from the CDFW and Cal Poly observer programs were regulatory discards from trips when the groundfish fishery was closed and were not representative of discards in the recreational fleet.
+Vermilion rockfish is a desirable species and discards are a small component of total fishing mortality in both the commercial and recreational sectors.
+The commercial catches do not include dead discards, which were estimated to be a small percent of the overall landings in both areas (averaging 7.4 mt coastwide since 2015, although increasing since 2017).
+In addition, there were very few observations available from WCGOP.
+The size distribution of recreational discards from the CDFW and Cal Poly onboard observer programs represented larger fish from periods when the recreational shelf rockfish fishery closed versus smaller fish discarded when the fishery was open.
+Fish discarded during trips when vermilion were prohibited were removed from the recreational PC discard fleet length composition.

-The specifications of the California models north and south of Point Conception are very similar.
-The major differences between the two models are the availability of fishery-independent data sources that are region specific.

-The fishery-independent data used to estimate the weight-length relationship and the maturity ogive were mainly derived from data collected south of Point Conception, and the parameters were shared across both models.

-The specification of the California models north and south of Point Conception are very similar.
-The major differences between the to models are the availability of fishery-independent data sources that are region specific.

-The Vermilion rockfish assessment north of Point Conception (\PtC) off the coast of California is assessed using a two-sex model with sex-specific growth.

-The model assumed seven fishing fleets with removals beginning in 1875:

-*Commercial*: There are three commercial fleets; hook-and-line, trawl, and net.
-All of the commercial fleets represented landed dead catch and assumed dead discards.

-*Recreational*: There are four recreational fleets.
-Each of the PC and PR modes have separate fleets for retained and discarded catch.
-This decision was driven by the length compositions between retained and discarded fish (with discarded fish on average smaller than retained fish).

 *Fishery-Dependent Surveys*:  There are four fishery-dependent survey fleets north